EMS LINQ Data Breach Settlement (Closed)

 Watch Out for Scams

 Legitimate settlement administrators do not ask you to pay a fee to receive a class action payment, and they do not request your full Social Security number, banking passwords, or a "processing payment" by text or phone.
-File only through the official settlement website linked on this page, and ignore unsolicited messages claiming you must pay money or hand over sensitive credentials to release your check.
-If you want to compare this case with other active cases, see our roundup of open data breach settlements, and our writeup of the Bell Ambulance data breach settlement, another 2025-era breach with a tiered cash-or-documented-losses structure.
+Because the claim deadline has passed, be especially wary of any message claiming you can still "file late" or must pay money or hand over sensitive credentials to receive a check — that is not how this settlement works.
+If you want to compare this case with other cases, see our roundup of open data breach settlements, and our writeup of the Bell Ambulance data breach settlement, another 2025-era breach with a tiered cash-or-documented-losses structure.

 Frequently Asked Questions